silvaxxx1/silvaxxx1/README.md

 ## 👋 About Me

-I’m **Mohammed Awad Sedeg (Silva)**, an AI Engineer & Researcher bridging **research and production** in LLMs, computer vision, robotics, and edge AI.
-I design **modular, scalable, and optimized AI systems**, combining hardware-aware engineering with cutting-edge algorithms.
+I'm **Mohammed Awad Sedeg (Silva)**, an AI Engineer & Researcher specializing in bridging the gap between cutting-edge AI research and production-grade systems.
+I design and build **modular, scalable, and optimized AI systems** for LLMs, computer vision, robotics, and edge AI, combining hardware-aware engineering with state-of-the-art algorithms.

 ---